sylviaqu/HW2/README.md

 # HW2
 This is a simple android application.
-The fuction of the application is to print a 'hello world!' which shows the basic function of android developer. version 1.0
+The fuction of the application is to print a 'aaa' which shows the basic function of android developer. version 2.0

 version 1.1(sos)